Bono, Sardinia

-Bono (Bòno) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 130 km north of Cagliari and about 50 km southeast of Sassari.
+Bono is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 130 km north of Cagliari and about 50 km southeast of Sassari.
+It has 3,232 inhabitants.

 History

 The territory of Bono has been inhabited by man since the Nuraghic age as evidenced by the numerous nuraghi scattered throughout the territory.

+Demographics

+As of 2026, the population is 3,232, of which 49.6% are male, and 50.4% are female.
+Minors make up 14.7% of the population, and seniors make up 26.2%.

+Immigration

+As of 2025, immigrants make up 3.6% of the population.
+The 5 largest foreign countries of birth are Germany, Morocco, France, Romania, and Argentina.